lahiruchandika97/lahiruchandika97/README.md

 ###

 <h2 align="left">Hi 👋!
-My name is Lahiru Chandika.</h2>
+I'm Lahiru Chandika.</h2>

 I'm passionate about software development and learn new technologies.
-I am an undergraduate student of Sri Lanka Institute of Information Technology (SLIIT).
+I am a graduate of Sri Lanka Institute of Information Technology (SLIIT).
 Currently working as a Software Engineer at Revocare Solutions.

 - 🔭 I’m currently working with JAVA Spring Boot, React, and AWS.